What is the Private Information Management Initiative?

 How will RIT scan my system?

 Your computer is scanned by Identity Finder (IDF) software installed on your computer.
-The scans will be initiated from a central scanning server administered by the RIT Information Security Office.
+The scans will be initiated from a central scanning server administered by ITS.
 Identity Finder also allows you to initiate an on-demand scan.
 You do not have to be connected to the network to initiate an on-demand scan.

 What do I do if the scan is slowing down my computer or I would like to pause it temporarily?